Are Personal Loans Taxable and Considered Income?

 Are personal loans taxable or considered income?

 However, there are exceptions.
-If any portion of the loan is forgiven or canceled by the lender, the IRS may consider that canceled debt as income.
-For example, if you borrowed $10,000 and your lender forgave $2,000 of the balance, you would likely need to report that $2,000 as taxable income.
+If the lender forgives or cancels any portion of the loan, the IRS may consider that canceled debt as income.
+For example, if you borrow $10,000 and your lender forgives $2,000 of the balance, you would likely need to report that $2,000 as taxable income.

-This means you don’t have to report a personal loan on your taxes.
+The bottom line, then, is that you generally don’t have to report a personal loan on your taxes.
 However, if your lender ever cancels a portion or all of your loan, that will likely be considered income.

 When a personal loan is taxable